-Section 9 Tourist and Visitor Accommodation
+Section 10 Tourist and Visitor Accommodation

 Tourist and Visitor Accommodation includes, but is not restricted to, hotel or motel accommodation, serviced apartments, backpackers accommodation and bed and breakfast accommodation.
-All Tourist and Visitor Accommodation is expected to meet the objectives and controls of Part A of this Plan.
+Although Bed and Breakfast Accommodation is permissible with consent in the B2, B4 and B5 business zones, the objectives and controls for such development are located in Part C of this Plan as it is the impacts of such development on residential amenity which most concern Council.